National Postdoctoral Fellowship Program

 • Applicants must have a PhD degree in statistics, biostatistics, actuarial sciences, or data science.

-• Your thesis must be successfully defended before September 30, 2023.
+• Your thesis must be successfully defended before September 30, 2025.

 • Additional requirements:

 • Applicants must have completed all requirements for a doctoral degree no more than two years before the deadline date of the year of application.
-Completion is considered as the date that all the requirements for the degree were met, including the successful defense and submission of the corrected copy of the thesis.
+Completion is considered as the date in which all requirements for the degree were met, including the successful defense and submission of the corrected copy of the thesis.
 This is not the conferred or convocation date indicated on your transcript.
 For applicants with more than one doctoral degree, the completion date of the most recent doctoral degree is used to determine eligibility.

-• Applicants must submit proof of eligibility by October 15, 2023.
-Please contact canssi_sc@sfu.ca regarding questions about eligibility.
+• Applicants must submit proof of eligibility by October 15, 2025.
+Please contact info@canssi.ca regarding questions about eligibility.

 Extensions:

-• CANSSI extends the eligibility period to three years for applicants
+CANSSI extends the eligibility period to three years for applicants

 • that have acquired at least six months of full-time, relevant employment in industry or government after receiving a doctorate.
 Experience in an academic institution or its affiliated hospitals, research institutions and other laboratories will not be considered.